VasiliuIonela/Portfolio/README.md

 * Can apply test design techniques, such as: boundary value analysis, equivalence paritioning, to derive test cases
 * Can make API requests in Postman- beginner level.
 * Can create database in MySQL- beginner level.
+* possess the knowledge required to utilize OOP concepts and techniques(Python and Java)->beginner level.

 ## Tools
 * JIRA